archwrt/archwrt-dispatcher/README.md

 ***

-__Tipically, the above use the default interface from your `route`.
+__Tipically, the above use the default interface from `ip route`.
 If you want to assign an interface manually, use the following instead: (assuming the WAN interface is `net0`)__

 ```
 ExecUpPost="systemctl start archwrt-dispatcher@net0.service;"